AravCS/Etch-a-Sketch/README.md

 - CSS
 - HTML

-This mini project created a mini grid-like Sketchboard, which has a clean UI, as well as the following features:
+This mini project creates a mini grid-like Sketchboard, which has a clean UI, as well as the following features:
 - A button to activate the eraser tool
 - A button to activate the reset tool
 - A button to activate the draw tool